mestieri/mestieri.github.io/index.md

 2. Micro Assignment and Macro Elasticities, with Riccardo Bianchi-Vimercati.

-3. Jobless Industrialization, with Laura Alfaro, Marcela Eslava and Felipe Saenz.
+3. Jobless Industrialization, with Laura Alfaro, Marcela Eslava, and Felipe Saenz.

 4. Scale and Skill, with Diego Comin and Matthew Dey.

-5. Industrialization without Innovation, with Paula Bustos, Juan Manuel Castro-Vincenzi, Joan Monras and Jacopo Ponticelli.
+5. Industrialization without Innovation, with Paula Bustos, Juan Manuel Castro-Vincenzi, Joan Monras, and Jacopo Ponticelli.

 6. Engel's Treadmill, with Clement Bohr and Emre Enes Yavuz.

-7. Scale and Skill, with Diego Comin and Matthew Dey.
+7. Effects of Climate Change on Capital and Labor Reallocation, with Christopher Albert, Paula Bustos, and Jacopo Ponticelli.